These are notes taken at the DFW Rocks Social Media Day 2013 presentation by Debbie Mrazek – Clicks = Sales: Power Sales Tip for a Social World

 If you don’t have a plan, you need to make one.

 Terry Pritchard, who needs a kidney transplant, was someone that greatly inspired Debbie.
 Even when Debbie was doing great in her sales department, Terry kept riding her about doing more.
 What Debbie didn’t realize was that he wanted her to diversify.
 She was young and didn’t need to rest on her laurels.
 She needed to branch out and do more.

 Most people don’t know what they sell.
 You need to know what you sell, and what you really want to do.
 Most people hate what they do.
 To some people, it seems ridiculous to love sales, but DEBBIE LOVES SALES.

 If you don’t really love what you do, then you need to ask yourself – WHY NOT???

-Also, do you like talking about money (be honest).
-When you go into meet with a client you should DEFINITELY be talking about money.
+Also, do you like talking about money (be honest)?
+When you go to meet with a client you should DEFINITELY be talking about money.

-Anyone get this question, “I just want to pick your brain…” ; “I just want to ask you something…”?
+Does anyone get this question, “I just want to pick your brain…”; “I just want to ask you something…”?

 Here is the thing, when people come to you for advice, do you ever invoice those people?
 In one example, a woman that she advised to go back to her desk, and invoice the people that she had given advice to.
 The woman ended up getting $1,000.

 Social media is affecting you right now.
 For most business owners, many of which are running their business by themselves, they are not using social media because they do not understand the technology.